 Jump to topic

-Narcan is a nasal spray treatment that reverses opioid overdoses.
+Narcan is a nasal spray treatment that reverses the effects of opioid overdoses.
 The name Narcan refers to a specific formulation of the generic drug naloxone, although people commonly call other naloxone drugs “Narcan.”
 It is an opioid antagonist that binds to, and blocks, opioid receptors in the brain, preventing further effects of an overdose.

 Symptoms of an opioid overdose include: